enqueuer-land/enqueuer/README.md

 ##### publisher attributes
 Every publisher has its own properties, depending on its protocol and implementation.
+The built-in [`http` publisher](https://github.com/enqueuer-land/enqueuer/blob/master/examples/http.yml) implementation, for instance, demands a `url`, a `method`, and a `payload`, if the method is not a GET.
+On the other hand, the built-in [`tcp` publisher](https://github.com/enqueuer-land/enqueuer/blob/master/examples/http.yml) implementation requires a `serverAddress` and a `port`.
 These are the publisher attributes:

 **name**